 I also had some exposure to sewing in a middle school home economics class (yes, that was still a thing in 1999).
 Fast forward to last year—I was furloughed from work, bored, and shopping for wedding veils.
 I was having a really hard time finding something simple and affordable, so I decided I’d learn to sew and make a veil myself.

 Hey—I had nothing but time on my hands, and I figured I might as well make use of it.
 So I went out, found a sewing machine on sale, and brought it home.
 My then-fiancé thought furlough had driven me mad.

-I did successfully make my veil, but after that, the sewing machine sat collecting dust in the closet (aside from a few minor projects like minor mending and cat toys…yes, cat toys).
-Since 2015 is right around the corner, I figured I’d get a jump start on my resolution by completing a simple project.
-I decided to make a reusable bag, which is something we use every day.
+I did successfully make my veil, but after that, the sewing machine sat collecting dust in the closet (aside from a few minor projects like minor mending and DIY cat toys…yes, cat toys).
+Since 2015 is right around the corner, I figured I’d get a jump start on my resolution by completing a simple project: a reusable bag.
 The approach seemed simple…a bag with two sides and two straps.
 I can do that, and I did do that: